 Introduction to JNDI in Java

-In this diagram, we notice the entire architecture of the JNDI which is connected to the Java application.
-The levels are clearly mentioned that the JNDI API is above the interface and the interface is used to connect to a lot of directories.
+In this diagram, we notice the JNDI architecture, which is connected to the Java application.
+The levels are clearly mentioned that the JNDI API is above the interface, and the interface is used to connect to a lot of directories.
 Some of the directory services are mentioned below.

 - Lightweight Directory Access Protocol

 The above mentioned are directories that JNDI SPI integrates with and builds a platform with JNDI implementation possibilities.